i-like-robots/middleclassmap.co.uk/readme.md

 The source code for the website [middleclassmap.co.uk](https://www.middleclassmap.co.uk).

-After reading about middle class city dwellers dreams of moving away from the pandemic ridden streets in search of the good life in [The Guardian][1] and [Financial Times][2] I thought it would be interesting to map out their potential destinations.
+After reading about middle class city dwellers dreams of moving away from the pandemic ridden streets in search of the good life in [The Guardian][1] and [Financial Times][2] during 2020, I thought it would be interesting to map out their potential destinations.

 This website combines and presents the location data for a number of popular middle class haunts, from trendy independent boutiques to salt of the earth farm shops.
 Data is presented as a heatmap (with each point adjusted for population density) at low zoom levels and as a pin board at high zoom levels.